 - Paid Time Off: Employees are encouraged to take vacation days throughout the year.
 Scheduling time off is done with the approval of each employee’s supervisor.
 Paid time off is dependent on years of service (see table below):

-Please send a cover letter and resume to our Recruitment and Hiring Manager, Sakina Levin email@example.com Sunday, 10th October 2021.
+Please send a cover letter and resume to our Recruitment and Hiring Manager, Sakina Levin at email@example.com.
+Openings are available throughout the year and applications are considered as they are received.